 Founded by networking experts, Arteris operates globally with headquarters in Sunnyvale, California and an engineering center in Paris, France.
 Arteris is a private company backed by a group of international investors including ARM Holdings, Crescendo Ventures, DoCoMo Capital, Qualcomm Incorporated, Synopsys, TVM Capital, and Ventech.
 More information can be found at http://www.arteris.com.

-You can't create discussions here, but as discussions appear they might have answers you need.
+There are no discussions here currently, but as they appear they might have answers you need.